Crossfire (series): Crossfire Mobile

 Crossfire Mobile (also known as Crossfire: Legends) is a free application for mobile users to play a separate Crossfire experience on the go; while maintaining the overall aesthetic of the original game.
 The application is developed by Smilegate and Tencent.
 The game is running on Unity and was released on December 3 (2015) for iOS and Android devices to all markets.
 The game is now only operating in China as other markets have been closed.

 Crossfire: Warzone

 Crossfire: Warzone is a spin-off real-time strategy mobile game, for iOS and Android mobile devices.
 It was developed by Joycity, and released on July 28, 2020.

 Crossfire: Legion

 Crossfire: Legion is a real-time strategy video game developed by Blackbird Interactive and published by Prime Matter and Smilegate for Windows PC.
 The game was released through early access on May 24, 2022, and fully on September 8, 2022.

+The developer announced in an official Steam post in July 2025 that the game would sadly be delisted from the Steam store on August 18, 2025.

+Crossfire (TBA)

+Crossfire is an upcoming tactical shooter developed by That's No Moon and published by Smilegate on consoles and Team K1 on PC.
+It is a single-player-only video game and is set to be released for Windows, PlayStation 5 and Xbox Series X and Series S.